Installing Ubuntu Touch 16.04 images on Halium¶

 Now that you’ve built halium-boot, we’re ready to install Ubuntu Touch on your device.

 In order to install Ubuntu Touch, you will need a recovery with Busybox, such as TWRP, installed on your phone.
 You will also need to ensure the /data partition is formatted with ext4 and does not have any encryption on it.
+Boot into the recovery image you just installed, check and adjust as necessary.

 We’ll need to install the halium-boot image before installing an image.
 Reboot your phone into fastboot mode, then do the following from your Halium tree: